Alnatura: Corporate co-determination

 In 2015, a part of the workforce in a store in Bremen tried to elect a second works council of the company, which was met with resistance from the management.
 Kai Wargalla, an employee, told Radio Bremen: "The election was prevented by tactical games."

 Subsequently, five employees obtained a resolution of the labor court in February 2016, that would allow the appointment of an election committee.
 A complaint from Alnatura against this resolution was rejected by the Landesarbeitsgericht (engl.
 Higher labor court) in Bremen in November 2016.
-However, the company filed a Nichtzulassungsbeschwerde (engl. nonadmission-appeal) at the Bundesarbeitsgericht (engl.
+However, the company filed a Nichtzulassungsbeschwerde (engl. non-admission-appeal) at the Bundesarbeitsgericht (engl.
 Federal Labor Court).
 In the second half of 2016, the Alnatura store located on Faulenstraße in Bremen reduced its staff to 20 employees, thereby also reducing the necessary amount of employees in the works council to one.
 According to Alnatura, this staff reduction was due to economic factors.
 Three years later, in February 2019, the Federal Labor Court gave the case back to the Higher labor court in Bremen.
 Kai Wargalla pointed out that the company stalled for time and that the employees of 2016 engaged in participation were either no longer working at the store or tired of the dispute.